phalcon/documentation/docs/acl.md

 use Phalcon\Acl\ComponentAwareInterface;

-// Create our class which will be used as componentName class ReportsComponent implements ComponentAwareInterface {
+// Create our class, which will be used as componentName class ReportsComponent implements ComponentAwareInterface {
     protected $id;